 H.B.
 No. 3684 amends the Texas Tax Code to allow registered securities market operators to exclude certain transaction rebate payments from their total revenue calculations.
 Specifically, the bill introduces new definitions and provisions under Section 171.1011, which clarify that a taxable entity classified as a registered securities market operator can exclude payments made to brokers or dealers as part of securities transactions.
-The bill also defines key terms such as "broker," "dealer," "registered securities market operator," "securities transaction," and "transaction rebate payment," providing a clearer framework for understanding these financial interactions.
+The bill defines key terms such as "broker," "dealer," "registered securities market operator," "securities transaction," and "transaction rebate payment," providing a framework for understanding the scope of these exclusions.

 House Committee Report: Tax Code 171.1011 (Tax Code 171)